 Update on Network Rail Case

-Mr. Waistell and Network Rail are locked in a legal battle as Network Rail appealed the country court decision, that it should pay £15,000 in damages for the Japanese Knotweed that spread from Network Rails land to Mr. Waistells property.
+Mr Waistell and Network Rail are locked in a legal battle as Network Rail appealed the county court decision, that it should pay £15,000 in damages for the Japanese Knotweed that spread from Network Rails land to Mr Waistells property.

 If you would like to view the full article posted by the Telegraph, please click here.

 Can having Japanese Knotweed result in a prison sentence?

 As if finding out you have Japanese Knotweed in your garden isn’t enough bad news, did you know that failure to take the steps to eradicate it can result in a £2,000 fine or even a 2-year prison sentence?